pachterlab/splitcode-tutorial/docs/source/getting_started.rst

 .. code-block:: shell

-  conda install -c bioconda bowtie
+  conda install -c bioconda splitcode

 Or, to install it from source: